The Mole (American TV series) season 7

 The seventh season of the American version of The Mole, which is the second instalment by Netflix, premiered on June 28, 2024.
 The season was produced by Eureka Productions, with Ari Shapiro as the new host, and was filmed in Malaysia during July and August 2023.
-The cast were revealed on Tudum on 31 May 2024.
+The cast was revealed on Tudum on 31 May 2024.

 Format

 Following a similar format as several versions of the franchise, twelve players are gathered to complete assignments to earn money for the group pot.
 However, one of the twelve is the titular "Mole", a player selected by production to secretly sabotage the assignments and cause the group to earn the least amount of money for the winner's pot as possible.
 Every few days, players would take a multiple choice test about the identity of the Mole and the Mole's actions over the course of last few days.
 Once the test is complete, the players await their results in an elimination ceremony.
 The player with the lowest score is eliminated from the game, while in the event of the tie the player who completed their test the slowest is eliminated.
 Contestants are eliminated until there are three remaining players (two genuine contestants and the Mole themself), where they must complete a final test about the identity and actions of the Mole throughout the season.